a-hansen/aon/README.md

 <bigint32> ::= "o" int32-length UTF8
 ```
 * The bigint32 length must be a positive signed int.
-* "The String representation consists of an optional minus sign
+* The String should consist of an optional minus sign followed by a
-followed by a sequence of one or more decimal digits.
-The String may
+sequence of one or more digits.
+It should not contain any any
-not contain any extraneous characters (whitespace, for example)."
+extraneous characters such as whitespace.

 #### Big Decimal
 An decimal so large it has to be encoded as a string.